 If I wasn’t already vegan before coming here, I would be now.
 I think my time here has ensured I will always be vegan, and I don’t want that any other way.
 I love the animals here, and some of their backstories are proper fucking horrendous, like Roxy, the pig who was bought as a lawnmower.
 Once the grass was eaten she was left in a muddy paddock to starve and die, alone.
 Now she’s here because the amazing people here took her in, and she spends her time foraging in the paddocks and getting lots of belly rubs.
 Many of the animals here are lucky to be alive.

 I’ve learnt so much here, about the animals, but also practical DIY and even gardening skills.
 I took a chance on this place, on my ability to adapt to the tasks required, and it’s probably the best thing I’ve ever done in my life.
-I’ll remember this place and these animals for a long to come, and not to be too cliche, but I think I will leave a small piece of my heart here.
+I’ll remember this place and these animals for a long time to come, and not to be too cliche, but I think I will leave a small piece of my heart here.